 • Children eligible to receive Free School Meals in the last six years (Ever6)

 At Presdales we recognise that there are circumstances in life that present some students with additional challenges.
 We are committed to ensuring no student is disadvantaged by circumstances and to using the Pupil Premium Grant to diminish differences.
 In this field we use the work of research bodies such as the Education Endowment Foundation, and guidance from the Department for Education and the National College for Teaching & Leadership to direct spending of the grant for the best value, and we work with students, teachers and parents to find the best means of supporting the individual.
-This year the Head teacher and Assistant Head teacher, Ms Jennings are among leaders from twenty-three Hertfordshire schools taking part in the Great Expectations programme, led by Herts for Learning, to share good practice and promote high aspirations and achievement for disadvantaged students, with a book published of case studies of good practice.
+Last year the Head teacher and Assistant Head teacher, Ms Jennings were among leaders from twenty-three Hertfordshire schools taking part in the Great Expectations programme, led by Herts for Learning, to share good practice and promote high aspirations and achievement for disadvantaged students, with a book published of case studies of good practice.

 We pride ourselves on knowing our students very well and identifying barriers to learning so that we can tackle and overcome them together.
 Since September 2018 we have scheduled mentor meetings with each of our students to understand the different barriers individual students are tackling, and develop bespoke supportive measures, to share with class teachers where appropriate, for maximum benefit to our students.